willsjacobsen/ImageMagickBatchCompress/README.md

 The '-quality 50' value you can be changed.
 For example, change it to '-quality -75' if you only want to compress by 75%.

+If you want to verify the specific filesize changes of each file, run dir > list.txt before and then dir > list2.txt after.
+You can compare the results in Excel or another tool of your choice.